-IOWA CODE ANN. § 902.9.
+IOWA CODE § 902.9.
 Maximum sentence for felons.

 - 1. The maximum sentence for any person convicted of a felony shall be that prescribed by statute or, if not prescribed by statute, if other than a class "A" felony shall be determined as follows: - a.
-A felon sentenced for a first conviction for a violation of section 124.401D, shall be confined for no more than ninety-nine years. - b.
+[Deleted by Acts 2023 (90 G.A.) ch.
+86, H.F.
+595, § 12, eff.
+July 1, 2023.] - b.
 A class "B" felon shall be confined for no more than twenty-five years. - c.
 An habitual offender shall be confined for no more than fifteen years. - d.
-A class "C" felon, not an habitual offender, shall be confined for no more than ten years, and in addition shall be sentenced to a fine of at least one thousand dollars but not more than ten thousand dollars. - e.
-A class "D" felon, not an habitual offender, shall be confined for no more than five years, and in addition shall be sentenced to a fine of at least seven hundred fifty dollars but not more than seven thousand five hundred dollars. - 2.
+A class "C" felon, not an habitual offender, shall be confined for no more than ten years, and in addition shall be sentenced to a fine of at least one thousand three hundred seventy dollars but not more than thirteen thousand six hundred sixty dollars. - e.
+A class "D" felon, not an habitual offender, shall be confined for no more than five years, and in addition shall be sentenced to a fine of at least one thousand twenty-five dollars but not more than ten thousand two hundred forty-five dollars. - 2.
 The surcharges required by sections 911.1, 911.2, 911.2A, and 911.3 shall be added to a fine imposed on a class "C" or class "D" felon, as provided by those sections, and are not a part of or subject to the maximums set in this section.

-IOWA CODE ANN. § 903.1.
+IOWA CODE § 903.1.
 Maximum sentence for misdemeanants.